Estock - All You Need To Know About The Bot

 If you believe that you want to make the leap to buy eStock, I advise reading this section to make sure that the bot will be compatible for your setup.
 The official download page for eStock can be found in the #download channel of the eStock server.
 Of course, what you are paying for is access to the server rather than just a bot in this case.
 Once you are in the server, simply click the link for the download and the subsequent pop ups and you should be good to go.
 One thing to note is that if you are a windows user, you will also have to download the .bat file that can be found in the same channel of the server.

 Once eStock has finished installing, you’ll see that the download manager for eStock will close automatically.
 The developers behind eStock recommend that any firewalls are disabled or eStock is made an exception.
 The developers have assured us that no harm will come upon your device and that the disabling of the firewall is just to ensure that eStock is able to run undeterred.
 If you are having difficulties with the installation of eStock, please access the eStock website at docs.estockfotware.com to find more support.

 When eStock is first opened, you will be prompted to enter in a license key and click the login button.
 If you are successful with logging in, you will be transported to the overview page of eStock and you are ready to go.

-Overall, eStock is a great bot that chooses to distinguish itself from the herd of bots that are being released every year.
+Overall, The bot chooses to distinguish itself from the herd of bots that are being released every year.
 The websites that it supports, and its success rate are some of the reasons as to why eStock is a good bot.
-The simple UI and easy to navigate instructions mean that eStock is perfect as a bot for beginners too.
-There is no real downside to eStock except the fact that it would be nice if it supported a few sneaker websites too.
+The simple UI and easy-to-navigate instructions mean that it is perfect as a bot for beginners too.
+There is no real downside to the bot except the fact that it would be nice if it supported a few sneaker websites too.